scottnunemacher/fluid.css/README.md

-# Automatic.css
+# fluid.css
-A fluid CSS style system originally designed for Oxygen websites.
+A fluid CSS system.

-Warning: This is currently a rapidly evolving pre-production system.
-It's currently available for testing and refinement.
-Do not use in-full on production websites.
+__NOTE__: This is for design and testing only.
+Not for use in production websites.